jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 }
 ```

->Did you notice I slipped in a small but important new method there? editingMode.toggle() changes editingMode to true if it’s currently false, and to false if it was true.
-We could have written editingMode = !editingMode there and it would do the same thing, but toggle() is both shorter and clearer.
+>Did you notice I slipped in a small but important new method there? `editingMode.toggle()` changes `editingMode` to true if it’s currently false, and to false if it was true.
+We could have written `editingMode = !editingMode` there and it would do the same thing, but `toggle()` is both shorter and clearer.
 That change will be picked up by the property observer, and the label will be updated to reflect the change.
 >
->Obviously the // rest of ball code comment is where the rest of the ball-creating code goes, but note that you need to add the new closing brace after you've created the ball, to close the else block.
+>Obviously the `//` rest of ball code comment is where the rest of the ball-creating code goes, but note that you need to add the new closing brace after you've created the ball, to close the else block.
 >
->Now that we have a boolean telling us whether we're in editing mode or not, we're going to extend touchesBegan() even further so that if we're in editing mode we add blocks to the screen of random sizes, and if we're not it drops a ball.
+>**Now that we have a boolean telling us whether we're in editing mode or not**, we're going to extend `touchesBegan()` even further so that :
+>* **if we're in editing mode** _we add blocks to the screen of random sizes_,
+>* and **if we're not** _it drops a ball_.
 >
 >To get the structure right, this is what you want to have: